nawalsamer04/ASTRA-X-CDM-Analysis/README.md

 ## Contents:

-- `cdm_analysis.ipynb`: Jupyter Notebook that was used to read Conjunction Data Message (CDM) data into Python, calculate conjunction metrics (i.e., relative distance / miss distance) and produce figures mentioned in the paper.
+- `Astra.ipynb`: Jupyter Notebook that was used to read Conjunction Data Message (CDM) data into Python, calculate conjunction metrics (i.e., relative distance / miss distance) and produce figures mentioned in the paper.

 ## How to see it: